krishnaozaa/Medelite-Facility-Report-Generator/README.md

 No visualization library is installed.
 The charts are custom SVG components to avoid adding charting-library bundle weight for four static benchmark comparisons.
 PDF and DOCX exports continue to use the canonical report rows and are not affected by the card/chart presentation layer.

-## Bonus Hospitalization And ED Metrics
+## Hospitalization And ED Metrics

 The app fetches 12 optional hospitalization/ED metrics server-side and merges them into the canonical report model.
-Bonus metric failures do not block MVP facility lookup; unavailable metrics render as `N/A`.
+Optional metric failures do not block facility lookup; unavailable metrics render as `N/A`.

 Facility-level claims metrics come from Medicare Claims Quality Measures (`ijh5-nb2v`) for the matching CCN.
 The mapper prefers `Adjusted Score`, falls back to `Observed Score`, and treats rows with `Footnote for the Measure Score` as suppressed/missing.